 The Legislative Roller Coaster

-Loans That Qualify
+Loans That Qualify for Deductions

-If you're single, filing as head of household, or married and filing jointly, the deduction begins phasing out by 10 percent for each $1,000 by which your adjusted gross income (AGI) exceeds $100,000.
+This deduction phases out and becomes unavailable at higher income levels.
+If you're single, filing as head of household, or married and filing jointly, the deduction begins phasing out by 10% for each $1,000 by which your adjusted gross income (AGI) exceeds $100,000.
 In effect, this means that you're not eligible to claim the deduction if your adjusted gross income exceeds $109,000.
-If you're married and filing separately, the phase out begins at $50,000 and increases for each $500 by which you exceed this limit, effectively meaning you aren't eligible if your AGI exceeds $54,500.
+If you're married and filing separately, the phase-out begins at $50,000 and increases for each $500 by which you exceed this limit, effectively making you ineligible if your AGI exceeds $54,500.

 Claiming the Deduction